 Scholarly Commons Citation

-Teitelbaum, Joshua C., "Analogical Legal Reasoning: Theory and Evidence" (2012).
+Teitelbaum, Joshua C., "Analogical Legal Reasoning: Theory and Evidence" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1065.
+1065.